saif-1219/Jumping-Jack/README.md

 # Jumping-Jack
-A personal Game I made to learn pygame and somw Game Dev basics.
+A personal Game I made to learn pygame and some Game Dev basics.

-To play, unzip the rar file and open game.exe.

 On the menu, use up and down arrow to navigate and press enter to select.